Sunday, December 24, 2017

 Thursday, December 7, 2017

 Things are winding down for the semester.
 Classes are over; students are writing final papers; the days are short and nights are long.
 For all of that, I am grateful.
 I need a break to mull over what is going to happen over the next year.
 Let's just say the next chapter of this crazy life has not been drafted and has no plot line, no setting, and an unclear theme.
 I don't know if this is about realizing life-long dreams of writing or if it is a slow fade into darkness.
 Maybe a bit of both.
 I do know that I have stepped off the cliff of work, like Wile E. Coyote in the moment before he plummets into the abyss after realizing he is standing on thin air.
-The is no there there anymore.
+There is no "there" anymore.
 Just the facts.
 If my future is one of a fade into fog, some big decisions need to me made.
 But that will have to wait for now.
 I just need to get through the grading of this semester and survive the spring.
 Then it's all about looking down for something to hang onto.

 Wednesday, December 6, 2017